genexuslabs/saia-ingest/README.md

 ### Variables

-Depending on the command used you may need to set some environment variables
+Depending on the command used you may need to set some environment variables such as:

 ```
 export OPENAI_API_KEY=<your API Key>